-Courses are offered at the discretion of the individual graduate programs.
-Students should check with the respective programs for information on when courses will be offered.
+Courses are offered at the discretion of the individual programs.
+Students should check with the respective graduate programs for information on when courses will be offered.

-To accommodate graduate student work schedules, some programs offer their courses in the evening or over the weekend.
+To accommodate graduate students' work schedules, most programs offer their courses in the evening or over the weekend.
 For details on course schedules, please refer to the semester/term online course offerings or check with the graduate program offering the course.